Reinforcement Learning in Modern Biostatistics: Constructing Optimal Adaptive Interventions: A Survey of RL Methods for Adaptive Interventions

-Perhaps due to the needs of identifying causal relationships, the study of DTRs originated in causal inference, with the pioneer works of \cite{robins1986new, robins1994correcting, robins1997latent}.
-Over an extended period of time, the author introduced three basic approaches for finding optimal time-varying regimes in the presence of confounding variables: the parametric \textit{G-formula} or \textit{G-computation}~\citep{robins1986new}, \textit{structural nested mean models} (SNMMs) with the associated method of \textit{G-estimation}~\citep{robins1989analysis, robins1992estimation, robins1994correcting}, and \textit{marginal structural models} (MSMs) with the associated method of \textit{inverse probability of treatment weighting}~\citep[IPTW;][]{robins2000marginal}.
-In spite of their advantages, SNMMs and G-estimation have not become as popular as MSMs and IPTW methods.
-Possible reasons are discussed in~\cite{vansteelandt2014structural}, who use the appellative ``partially realized promise'' referring to SNMs and G-estimation.
+Perhaps due to the need to identify causal relationships, the study of AIs originated in causal inference with the pioneering works of Robins (see e.g.,~\cite{robins1986new, robins1994correcting} for DTRs).
+Over an extended period of time, the author introduced three basic approaches for finding effects of time-varying regimes in the presence of confounding variables: the parametric \textit{G-formula} or \textit{G-computation}~\citep{robins1986new}, \textit{structural nested mean models} with the associated method of \textit{G-estimation}~\citep{robins1989analysis, robins1992estimation, robins1994correcting}, and \textit{marginal structural models} with the associated method of \textit{inverse probability of treatment weighting} (IPW)~\citep{robins2000marginal}.

-A number of methods have then been proposed within statistics, including frequentist and Bayesian approaches~\citep{thall2000evaluating, thall2002selecting, thall2007bayesian, lavori2000design}.
-However, they all estimate the optimal DTR based on inferred distributions of the data-generation process via parametric models, and, as such, can easily suffer from model misspecification~\citep{zhao2015new}.
-The first semi-parametric method for DTRs was proposed by~\cite{murphy2003optimal}, immediately followed by~\cite{robins2004optimal}, who introduced two alternative approaches based on G-estimation and SNMMs.
-These methods use \textit{approximate dynamic programming} (ADP), where ``approximate'' refers to the use of an approximation of the value or Q-function introduced in~\eqref{eq: q-function}.
-Thus, they can be considered as the first prototypes of RL-based approaches in the DTR literature.
+A number of methods have subsequently been proposed within statistics, including both frequentist and Bayesian approaches~\citep{thall2000evaluating, thall2002selecting, thall2007bayesian, lavori_design_2000}.
+However, all estimate the optimal DTR based on distributional assumptions on the data-generation process via parametric models, and, as such, can easily suffer from model misspecification~\citep{zhao2015new}.
+The first semiparametric method for estimating optimal DTRs was proposed by Murphy~\cite{murphy_optimal_2003}, immediately followed by Robins~\cite{robins2004optimal}, who introduced two alternative approaches using G-estimation.
+These methods use \textit{approximate dynamic programming}, where `approximate' refers to the use of an approximation of the value or Q-function introduced in Eq.~\eqref{eq: q-function}, or parts thereof.
+Thus, they can be considered as the first prototypes of RL-based approaches in the AIs literature.